-The public land (i.e. the beach) adjacent to Lot 2 in Section 2 in DP 1623 and Lots 1 and 2 in SP 65430 is zoned 7F1 (Coastal Land Zone), also as shown in Figure 5.
+The public land (i.e. the beach) adjacent to Lots 35 and 36 in Section 3 in DP 1623 is zoned 7F1 (Coastal Land Zone), also as shown in Figure 5.

 Beach and coastal restoration works are permissible in both zones.
 However, the proposed works are also permissible with consent pursuant to the Infrastructure SEPP (see Section 5.4 of this SEE).